joaqua-flocka/binary_search_tree/README.md

 # binary_search_tree

-BST built as part of the curriculum for The Odin Project.
+BST built as part of the curriculum for The Odin Project.\n Methods:\n
-Methods:
 #build_tree
   -Accepts array of values, returns root node of BST
 #insert